 Bilton Academy dancers have performed at events such as Tesselaar Tulip Festival, Healesville Music Festival, Yarra Glen Races, Lilydale Community Festival, The Footy Show Grand Final Showcase, and the acclaimed 2000 Sydney Olympics Torch Relay in Healesville.

-Bilton Academy of Irish Dancing currently hold classes at two locations in the Yarra Valley.
+Bilton Academy of Irish Dancing currently hold classes in Mount Evelyn in the Yarra Valley.
 Classes are available for beginner to advanced students, and new dancers of all ages are always welcome.
 Classes involve both heavy and light shoe styles, as well as ceili (team) and solo dances, promoting team-work skills and a confidence-building environment.

 All students are covered under a comprehensive Dancesurance Australia insurance policy.